Programs & Courses

 DT 504 - Survey of Children’s Literature (3.0 credits)

-This course is a survey of the literary genres found in children’s books.
-Students will explore the role of children’s literature as a reflection of culture throughout all times and places, including the challenges of critical literacy and censorship.
-The course is intended to broaden the teacher candidate’s own knowledge of children’s books across a wide range of age, interest, fiction/non-fiction categories with a focus on a Primary/Junior or Junior/Intermediate area of specialization.
-In addition to developing an extensive annotated bibliography of their own readings, students will familiarize themselves with the body of work of one particular author/ illustrator of choice.
-Special attention will be paid to indigenous writings, and award-winning books (e.g., Canadian Children’s Book Centre, Newbery, Caldecott).
-The use of trade books to structure and support a classroom language arts program will be emphasized throughout the course.
+Teacher candidates will explore the role of children’s literature as a reflection of culture throughout times and places.
+The course is intended to broaden the teacher candidate’s own knowledge of children’s books across a range of literary genres suitable for the Primary and Junior divisions.
+Special attention will be paid to Indigenous writings and award-winning books (e.g., Canadian Children’s Book Centre, Newbery, Caldecott).
+In addition to developing an annotated bibliography of their own readings, teacher candidates will familiarize themselves with the body of work of one author or illustrator and will design a novel study unit.
+The use of trade books to structure and support a rich classroom language program will be emphasized throughout the course.

 EDU 504 - Survey of Children’s Literature (3.0 credits)

-This course is a survey of the literary genres found in children’s books.
-Students will explore the role of children’s literature as a reflection of culture throughout all times and places, including the challenges of critical literacy and censorship.
-The course is intended to broaden the teacher candidate’s own knowledge of children’s books across a wide range of age, interest, fiction/non-fiction categories with a focus on a Primary/Junior or Junior/Intermediate area of specialization.
-In addition to developing an extensive annotated bibliography of their own readings, students will familiarize themselves with the body of work of one particular author/illustrator of choice.
-Special attention will be paid to indigenous writings, and award-winning books (e.g., Canadian Children’s Book Centre, Newbery, Caldecott).
-The use of trade books to structure and support a classroom language arts program will be emphasized throughout the course.
+Teacher candidates will explore the role of children’s literature as a reflection of culture throughout times and places.
+The course is intended to broaden the teacher candidate’s own knowledge of children’s books across a range of literary genres suitable for the P/J or J/I area of concentration.
+Special attention will be paid to Indigenous writings and award-winning books (e.g., Canadian Children’s Book Centre, Newbery, Caldecott).
+In addition to developing an annotated bibliography of their ownreadings, teacher candidates will familiarize themselves with the body of work of one author or illustrator and will design a novel study unit.
+The use of trade books to structure and support a rich classroom language program will be emphasized throughout the course.

-EDU 506 - Foundations of Reformed Identity: Worldview and Apologetics (3.0 credits)
+EDU 506 - Foundations of Reformed Identity and Worldview (3.0 credits)

 Using a historical and chronological approach, the course presents a survey of main philosophical themes arising out of the history of Western thought.
-Students will seek to find answers to questions that are common among today’s Christians in the Western world.
-Cognizant of their chosen vocation as future teachers, students will articulate a Christian worldview that will assist them in defending their faith in the context of society.
+As teacher candidates seek to find answers to questions that are common among today’s Christians in the Western world, they do so in a well informed manner characterized by a spirit of humility and respect.
+Cognizant of their chosen vocation as future teachers, they will articulate a Christian worldview that will assist them in defending their faith in the context of society and will foster their personal professional identity formation.

 EDU 507 - Foundations of Reformed Ethics and Standards of Practice (3.0 credits)

 The norms of Scripture and the principles derived from the Ten Commandments will be applied to ethical issues in society and education.
-Special attention will be given to The Ethical Standards for the Teaching Profession (OCT, 2016) and their implications for professional practice in Reformed Christian schools.
-One module focuses on Christian intellectual character development for teacher candidates and the application in a Primary/Junior or Junior/Intermediate classroom setting.
+Special attention will be given to the Ontario College of Teachers' Ethical Standards for the Teaching Profession and their implications for professional practice in Reformed Christian schools.
+One module focuses on Christian intellectual character development for teacher candidates and the application in the P/J or J/I area of concentration.

 600 - Teaching Studies - Teaching at the Primary/Junior; Junior/Intermediate Divisions